 Alimony (June 11, 1949)

-Released June 11, 1949: The story of a small time girl that goes to the big city determined to get the best things in life by throwing herself at wealthy men.
+Released June 11, 1949: (running time 1 hour and 20 minutes) The story of a small time girl that goes to the big city determined to get the best things in life by throwing herself at wealthy men.

 Directed by Alfred Zeisler